Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 5. Faulty product

-If the fire alarm keeps going off despite your best efforts, it may be time to buy a new one.
+If the fire alarm keeps going off despite your best efforts, it’s time to buy a new one.

 While fire alarms should, in theory, undergo rigorous testing before being released, there’s a chance that a faulty fire alarm with a weak electrical current was purchased.

-Fire alarms must be replaced every ten years, so if it has been longer than that since last purchasing a new one, install a replacement as soon as possible.
+Fire alarms must be replaced every ten years, so if more than a decade’s passed since purchase, install a replacement as soon as possible.

 Credit: S.E.R Safety